-The Company's dual class structure was created upon the Domestication (as defined in Note 3).
+The Company's dual class structure was created upon the Domestication (as defined in Note 1-Background and Basis of Presentation).
 The Class B common stock including Class B common stock underlying vested stock options, held by Mr. Andrew Pascal, the Company's Chairman and Chief Executive Officer, or his affiliates (the "Founder Group") carry a super vote premium.
 As the Founder Group did not have control of Old PLAYSTUDIOS prior to the Business Combination, and Mr. Pascal is an employee of the Company, the incremental value resulting from the super vote premium is accounted for as incremental compensation costs.